QuiltMC/rfcs/rfc/1-rfc-process.md

 (This is the section of this RFC which &ndash; if accepted &ndash; would become our "RFC guidelines" document.)

-Most smaller changes to Quilt like bugfixes can be submitted via the normal GitHub pull request system, however some are substantial enough that we would prefer that members of the community are given some time to discuss the potential change and give their feedback.
+Most smaller changes to Quilt projects like bugfixes can be submitted via the normal GitHub pull request system, however some are substantial enough that we would prefer that members of the community are given some time to discuss the potential change and give their feedback.
 In other projects, this feedback has